cybercoder-naj/logestic/README.md

 # Logestic

-An advanced and customisable logging library for ElysiaJS
+An advanced and customisable logging library for [ElysiaJS](https://elysiajs.com).

 ## Table of Contents